ballerina-platform/module-ballerinax-openai.images/examples/Personalized-visual-content-generator/Personalized visual content generator.md

-# Customizing visual content for targeted email marketing
+# Personalized visual content generator

 This example demonstrates how to personalize visual content for a targeted email marketing campaign.
 By generating an image of a workspace and adding a specific product—a fizzing drink bottle—the use case shows how companies can create customized visuals that resonate with different customer segments, enhancing the impact of their email marketing efforts.